deepgram/web-next/content/blog/posts/live-transcription-fastapi/index.md

 ---
-title: Live Transcription With Python and FastAPI
+title: "Live Transcription With Python and FastAPI"
-description: Learn how to do a live, real-time transcription with FastAPI in Python and Deepgram
+description: "Learn how to do a live, real-time transcription with FastAPI in Python and Deepgram"
 date: 2022-03-01
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646061615/blog/2022/03/live-transcription-fastapi/Live-Transcription-With-Python-FastAPI-Deepgram%402x.jpg
 authors: